bsomps/OpenGeoPlotter/README.md

 Requires Python version 3.11 or up

-Download all files from 'master' branch (click Code -> Download ZIP) Then extract the contents of the ZIP and install requirements in your envoirnment via:
+Download all files from 'master' branch (click Code -> Download ZIP)

+Extract the contents of the ZIP and open a terminal from the OpenGeoPlotter-master folder (for windows users, right-click on the folder and click 'Open in Terminal').

+install requirements in your envoirnment via:

 `pip install -r requirements.txt`